Buzz Group Ltd Privacy Notice

 If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law, you can complain to the UK data protection authority, the Information Commissioner’s Office, the “ICO,” or your national data protection regulator.

-This Privacy Notice may be updated from time to time to reflect changes in the way we process your information or the way in which our data processing is regulated, so you may wish to check it each time you submit personal information to us.
+This Privacy Policy may be updated from time to time to reflect changes in the way we process your information or the way in which our data processing is regulated, so you may wish to check it each time you submit personal information to us.
 The date of the most recent revisions will appear on this page.
-If you do not agree to these changes, please do not continue to submit personal information to Buzz Group or use Buzz Group services in any way.
-Otherwise, by continuing to do this, you will be deemed to have accepted the changes to the Privacy Notice.
-You can also delete your Buzz Group account at any time.
+If you do not agree to these changes, please do not continue to submit personal information to Buzz or use Buzz services in any way.
+Otherwise, by continuing to do this, you will be deemed to have accepted the changes to the Privacy Policy.
+You can also delete your Buzz account at any time.

-If significant changes are made to the Privacy Notice, for instance affecting how we would like to use your personal information, we will provide a more prominent notice (including, for certain services, notification of Privacy Notice changes by email).
+If significant changes are made to the Privacy Policy, for instance affecting how we would like to use your personal information, we will provide a more prominent notice (including, for certain services, notification of Privacy Policy changes by email).

 The Buzz Group